m-labs/artiq/doc/manual/installing.rst

 For this, you need to add our Anaconda repository to your conda configuration::

-    $ conda config --add channels http://conda.anaconda.org/m-labs/channel/main
+    $ conda config --add channels http://conda.anaconda.org/m-labs/label/main

 .. note::
-    To use the development versions of ARTIQ, also add the ``dev`` channel (http://conda.anaconda.org/m-labs/channel/dev).
+    To use the development versions of ARTIQ, also add the ``dev`` label (http://conda.anaconda.org/m-labs/label/dev).
     Development versions contain more features, but are not as well-tested and are more likely to contain bugs or inconsistencies.

 Then you can install the ARTIQ package, it will pull all the necessary dependencies.